-Co-op is the integration of classroom theory with applied learning in appropriate fields of business, industry, government, social services and other professions.
+Co-op is the integration of classroom theory with applied learning in appropriate fields of business, engineering, science, technology, education, and other professions.
 We have found that the following criteria aid employers and the university in creating successful work experiences for students:

 - the work situation is developed and/or approved by the educational institution as a suitable learning situation

 - the co-op student is engaged in productive and challenging work rather than merely observing

 - the student receives fair compensation for the work performed

 - the co-op student’s progress on the job is monitored by the educational institution and is evaluated by the employer

 How ProTrack Co-op Differs from Internships and Summer Employment

 ProTrack Co-op differs from internships or conventional summer employment in the following ways:

 - Co-op students historically perform better since employer evaluation documents form part of the university’s bachelor of science degree requirements